Chapter 3

 COORDINATION OF GROWTH IN THE JAWBONES

-The coincidence of advancing the mandibular corpus and expanding the maxilla keeps the lines of upper and lower teeth in close proximity, because a wider portion of the lower dental arch comes to lie under the same area of the upper dental arch, which is simultaneously widening directly.
-In dental language, growth brings the mandibular buccal cusp tips up the posteriorly and medially facing inclines of the buccal cusps of the maxillary teeth, even as expansion of the maxillary bite table moves the maxillary teeth further laterally.
+The coincidence of advancing the mandibular corpus and expanding the maxilla keeps the lines of upper and lower teeth in close proximity, because a wider portion of the lower dental arch comes to lie under a directly widening portion of the upper dental arch.
+Thus, growth brings the mandibular buccal cusp tips up the posteriorly and medially facing inclines of the buccal cusps of the maxillary teeth, even as expansion of the maxillary bite table moves the maxillary teeth further laterally.
 In such a manner, the mandibular molars shift anteriorly relative to the maxillary molars while the maxillary molars move laterally relative to the mandibular molars.
 The net effect is to keep the upper and lower teeth in close proximity for efficient chewing while some slippage between them allows the upper and lower jawbones to shift in slightly different directions as a result of their diverse growth processes.

 FOOTNOTES